cloudflare/terraform-provider-cloudflare/website/docs/r/page_rule.html.markdown

 * `forwarding_url` - (Optional) The URL to forward to, and with what status.
 See below.
 * `host_header_override` - (Optional) Value of the Host header to send.
 * `ip_geolocation` - (Optional) Whether this action is `"on"` or `"off"`.
+* `minify` - (Optional) The configuration for HTML, CSS and JS minification.
+See below for full list of options.
 * `mirage` - (Optional) Whether this action is `"on"` or `"off"`.
 * `opportunistic_encryption` - (Optional) Whether this action is `"on"` or `"off"`.
 * `origin_error_page_pass_thru` - (Optional) Whether this action is `"on"` or `"off"`.